diegognp/kubernetes-ingress/docs/content/installation/installation-with-manifests.md

 * *Deployment*.
 Use a Deployment if you plan to dynamically change the number of Ingress Controller replicas.
 * *DaemonSet*.
 Use a DaemonSet for deploying the Ingress Controller on every node or a subset of nodes.

-> Before creating a Deployment or Daemonset resource, make sure to update the  [command-line arguments](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments) of the Ingress Controller container in the corresponding manifest file according to your requirements.
+{{< note >}}Before creating a Deployment or Daemonset resource, make sure to update the  [command-line arguments](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments) of the Ingress Controller container in the corresponding manifest file according to your requirements.{{< /note >}}

 ### Deploy Arbitrator for NGINX App Protect DoS